kerberos-io/documentation/content/factory/getting-started/index.md

 Select the Kerberos Hub option, and copy-paste the credentials from your Kerberos Hub subscription.

-{{< figure src="enterprise-to-hub.gif" alt="By linking your Enterprise agent to Kerberos Hub, your recordings and livestreams will become available online." caption="By linking your Enterprise agent to Kerberos Hub, your recordings and livestreams will become available online." class="stretch">}}
+{{< figure src="hub-integration.gif" alt="By linking the Kerberos Agent to Kerberos Hub, your recordings and livestreams will become available online." caption="By linking your Enterprise agent to Kerberos Hub, your recordings and livestreams will become available online." class="stretch">}}

 - Region: this is the region where your recordings will be stored.
 Only `eu-west-1` for now (will change, on the roadmap).